AP

 Brand 3: Manifesto-Visionaire - GIF excerpt

-Beauty isn’t solely about appearance; it also pertains to how you perceive the world and express your thoughts about it.
+Within the remit of GENETICS GYM, beauty isn’t limited to physical appearance; it also includes how an individual might perceive and interpret the world.
 For Character Five, under the Manifesto Visionaire brand, the body modulates genes linked to synaesthetic expression (scientific plausibility: 3.5/5), allowing the character to experience the world through altered sensory perception.
-In this context, beauty becomes a coping mechanism—a way of shaping one’s embodied perception of reality to better support mental and emotional wellbeing in a society of constant optimisation.
+In this context, beauty becomes a coping mechanism and a way of shaping one’s embodied perception of reality to better support mental and emotional wellbeing in a society of constant optimisation.

 Digitally manipulated video portrait, prosthetics and makeup, digital video projection, 4K, 10 mins, London 2017, 700 × 250 cm.
 Edition 1/1